-As we drove up to the hotel, I spotted a yellow stupa in the background--several stories high and quite radiant in its simplicity.
-It caught my attention--held it and I just wanted to look.
-That evening was spent with art professors at dinner and a cosmic two-hour medicinal massage by ladies with pressure-point wizardry hands.
-Welcome to China--a place where the human form is treated with ancient formulas of healing and detoxification.
+That evening was spent with art professors at dinner and then Karen and I went for a cosmic two-hour medicinal massage by ladies with pressure-point wizardry hands.
+Welcome to China, a place where the human form is treated with ancient formulas of healing and detoxification.
 Where, even though there are Rolls Royce showrooms appearing on the streets, there is also a tremendously old, in-built understanding of how to be a human being.